davidk01/node-typescript-amazon-price-scraper/README.md

 node-typescript-amazon-price-scraper
 ====================================

 Wanted to experiment with Node.js and TypeScript to see if there was a worthwhile synergy between them.
-Turns out Node.js and TypeScript are totally antithetical
+Turns out Node.js and TypeScript are totally antithetical.
+If you want to do type safe programming in Node.js with the help of TypeScript then you're barking up the wrong tree.
+Pretty much all the Node.js libraries and APIs are almost actively trying to get in your way and you are forced to use `any` pretty much everywhere.
+The stream API is a good example of what I mean.
+If you try to implement your own `Transform` then then you are forced to use `(chunk: any, encoding: string, done: Function): void` as the signature for `_transform` method completely defeating any type safety.
+The streams themselves are basically untyped and there is no sensible way to assign them a type because of `void` return type on `_transform` method.